sbsd31/swe-6623-grp6/README.md

-preview mermaid diagram on https://mermaid.live/
+- copy (code in the fenced block) and preview mermaid diagrams on https://mermaid.live/